Lochnivar/ashverse/world-building/institutions/appomattox-college-annexes-overview.md

 Flanking the main doors are two large, four-faced standing tower clocks, visible from the quadrangle and approach paths.

 - **Left Clock: Tick (The American Rift Clock, dedicated 1910)**
-  Tracks internal USA-CSA frictions.
+  Monitors **continental North American tensions** — lingering divisions, border frictions, and "powder kegs" within the three nations and their satellites (e.g., USA/CSA disputes, internal shard issues). **Inspired by the Panhandle Crisis (1870-1873)** — the eastern panhandle counties (Jefferson, Berkeley, Morgan) revolt against USA control, nearly sparking renewed war before the 1873 Panhandle Accord returns them to CSA/Virginia.
+The clock's motto "The Keg Ticks" and panhandle map engraving serve as warning of internal divisions.
 By 1939 nearly symbolic — position ~10:35, rarely adjusted.
 Cadets call it "the relic" or "Grandpa's clock."

 - **Right Clock: Tock (The Continental Rift Clock, dedicated 1918)**
-  Tracks broader continental and global pressures (Zimmerman-inspired).
+  Monitors **global tensions** — rising threats from Europe, Asia, and the wider world (e.g., pre-WWI arms races, 1939 European crisis, Pacific shifts).
 Actively relevant — position ~9:30 in 1939.
 Cadets watch it closely.

 **Clock Mechanics:**
 Traditional mechanical tower clocks with black faces, white numerals, and bronze hands — solemn, old-fashioned, and slightly weathered by 1939.
 Adjusted January 1 by faculty vote (50/50 USA/CSA, California tie-breaker).
 Positions published without commentary.

 **Campus Tradition:**
 Cadets pass between Tick and Tock entering Institute Hall.
 Freshmen salute Tick ("the old war"); seniors salute Tock ("the real one").
+Cadets wind the clocks while reciting "The keg ticks, but we tock" — reminder to balance internal memory with external vigilance.
 The clocks have become the most photographed feature of the college — silent sentinels reminding every generation that peace is measured, not proclaimed.

 **Student Culture:**
 Cadets nickname the clocks **"Tick"** (1910 internal shards) and **"Tock"** (1918 global pressures).
 Lore evolves: "Tick for our old fights, Tock for the world's meddling."
 Casual references common ("Tock's at 9:30 — Europe's stirring again").
 Tick is "grandpa's relic"; Tock is the real threat.